Greece Moments Greece Moments

 wanderung kakaviotissa kapelle limnos

-Hiking trail through bizarre rocky landscape
+Hiking trail through a bizarre rock landscape

-#5 Kontias and the windmills of Limnos
+#5 Kontias and the Windmills of Limnos

 dörfer limnos kontias griechenland